luiswirth/bsc-thesis/src/matter/ddf.typ

   inner(dif omega, c) = inner(omega, diff c)
 $
-This equation reveals that, with respect to this dual pairing, the exterior derivative operator $dif$ is the adjoint of the boundary operator $diff$
+This equation reveals that, with respect to this dual pairing, the exterior derivative operator $dif$ is the adjoint of the boundary operator $diff$.
-@douglas:feec-article.
 $
   dif = diff^*
 $